-Eyes opening to the fight, a feeble cry; A few short years, some joys, more fears !
+Eyes opening to the light, a feeble cry; A few short years, some joys, more toars !
 Eyes closing into night; a quivering sigh; And this is life.

-Hands tolling, ne'er at rest, but more and more
+Hands toiling, no'er at rest, but more and

-Eager for gain; oft tired in vain: Hands folded on the breast, the battle o'er; And this is life.
+Eager for gain; of tired in vain: Hands folded on the breast, the battle o'er;

-A dauntless breast, where weak may rest; Heart-eilent, ne'er to move; a quiet grave; And this is life, A promise of rich harvests, sowing done;
+And this is life.
+Heart beating warm with love, a spirit brave; A dauntless breast, where weak may rest; Heart-eilent, ne'er to move; a quiet grave;